From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

 Montpellier: The unfamiliar combination of letters in “Montpellier” often leads to mispronunciations such as “Mont-pell-yay” or “Mon-pell-yer” instead of the correct pronunciation, which is “Moan-pul-yay” with a nasal “n” sound, silent “t,” and a slight emphasis on the final syllable.

-Montpellier is also one of France’s fastest-growing cities, partly because of the large student population, which makes up about 30 percent of the population.
+If you like university towns, Montpellier should be at the top of our list of French cities to live in which has been a great experience for us.
+It has one of France’s youngest populations and is one of the fastest-growing cities, partly because of the large student population, which makes up about 30 percent of the population.
 The tourism board claims that almost 30 percent of the population is under 30.
-It’s close to a French university town as you can get in France.
-It was voted 8th best place to live in France, and 29th best place to work by l’l’ExpressEuEurope’sirst medical school was founded here in 1137
+It’s also home to several prestigious universities including one of Europe first medical schools founded here in 1137

 If you love Germany as much as you love France, you’re going to love Strasbourg.